 Taking care and being aware of your surroundings in the workplace can lead to preventing accidents occurring.
 Although it seems like there’s a lot to observe, from worksites to heavy machinery, you can get the idea that workplace injuries are inevitable.

-The majority of accidents are avoidable under adequate health and safety policies, and by aiming for a hazard-free workplace through identifying risks, you can take a step towards reaching this goal.
+The majority of accidents are avoidable under adequate health and safety policies, and by aiming for a hazard-free workplace through identifying risks (and doing relevant training courses, such as the PASMA Combined Training Course), you can take a step towards reaching this goal.

 Health and Safety is Common Sense